juji-io/docs/docs/reference.md

   (:require [my.other :as other]
             [juji.questions :as jq]))
 ```
+Symbol with a prefix in front of `/` is considered as namespaced, e.g.
-Namespaced symbols can be used to refer to things defined in other namespaces.
+`abc/xyz`, where `abc` is the namespace prefix.
+Namespaced symbols can be used
+to refer to things defined in other namespaces,

 ```Clojure
 [other/_greetings]
 [(ask-question jq/what-q)]
 ```

+Clojure core functions or macros of Clojure, such as `>=`, `and`, `or`,`if`, as
+well as Juji system functions can be called without namespace prefix.

 ## Question